adamcobabe/mrv/doc/source/develop/distribute/setup.rst

 The Testing Command Base provides a facility to do exactly that and makes sure your distribution fails if a test fails.

-Used in conjunction with the ``--regression-tests`` flag of the :ref:`Distribution <distribution-label>`, quality can be assured ( within the limits of your unit-testing framework ).
+Used in conjunction with the ``--regression-tests`` flag of the :ref:`Distribution <distribution-flags-label>`, quality can be assured ( within the limits of your unit-testing framework ).

 * .. cmdoption:: --post-testing=VERSION[,VERSION...] (-t)